Ballantine Books | 2020

 Dr. Emma Lewis, a neuropsychiatrist, is brought in to consult on a patient who is experiencing serious amnesia (fucking amnesia plots, ugh.)
-The man, who claims to have no idea who he is, washed up wounded on a beach in a small town that Emma has a history with.
-To do her job – to ascertain if Mr. Nobody, called Matthew by hospital staff, is faking or not – Emma must travel back to Norfolk and confront the past she had hoped to put behind her.
+The man, who doesn’t even know his own name, washed up wounded on a beach in a small town that Emma has a history with.
+To do her job – to ascertain if Mr. Nobody, called Matthew by hospital staff, is faking or not – Emma must travel back to Norfolk and confront the past she had hoped to forget.
 And of course, Emma and Matthew start to blur those pesky lines between patient and doctor.

 There is something about the tone of the writing that makes this less a thriller and more a contemporary with elements of mystery.
 It’s pretty flat in terms of excitement – just a flat line on a heart rate monitor.
 The back-of-the-book blurb is more suspenseful than the actual novel.
 Which brings up, why are we still trying to force novels into the thriller genre when they clearly don’t belong there?
-Let’s call time of death on doing that shit.
 Just stop.

 The opening of this was pretty gripping, but once I got into the real guts of the story I found the pace had slowed to a sedate crawl.
 Like a turtle on Ambien.
 Any interest I had in the mystery of “who is Matthew?” and “what is going on with Emma?” was suffocated to fucking death by the plotting and scene structure.

-There seems to have been some effort to create more sinister questions, to keep that eerie mystery going between the chunks of boringness by giving Emma the air of a sordid past, but it was so vague I just didn’t care.
-Instead of getting her Sarah McLachlan on and building a mystery around Emma’s secrets, revealing more and more to connect the dots of the mystery, Steadman gives you basically nothing and it becomes reminiscent of your annoying friend on Facebook who does shit-posting for attention.
+There is an effort to create more sinister questions, to keep that eerie mystery going between the chunks of boringness by giving Emma the air of a sordid past, but it was so vague I just didn’t care.
+Instead of getting her Sarah McLachlan on and building a mystery around Emma’s secrets, Steadman gives you basically nothing to help you figure shit out.
+It becomes reminiscent of your annoying friend on Facebook who does shit-posting for attention.

 Why would anyone write shit posting into a novel?
 Seriously.
 Steadman drags Emma’s mystery out for an inordinate amount of page time, to the point that I was actually kind of annoyed.
 I mean, you get some answers, but they were answers that raised even more questions.
 The shit was never-ending.

 Being vague and being mysterious is not the same fucking thing.
-But that on my headstone.
+Put that on my headstone.

 It’s just a personal preference, but I prefer grown-ass female characters who are not still hung up on high school boyfriends.
-There is something kind of pathetic about it, to me.
+There is something kind of pathetic about i, to me.